mdekstrand/cs533-web/week1/index.md

 - Debug software installations
 - Activity to dive deeper into defining problems and questions

-## {{mbook}} Textbook Chapters
+## {{mbook}} Textbook Chapters - Python

-The Python material we are working on this week is a subset of the material in chapters **1–3** of the [textbook](../../resources/index.md#books).
+The Python material we are working on this week is a subset of the material in chapters **1–4** of the [textbook](../../resources/index.md#books).
 I don't expect to you get through all 3 chapters thoroughly this week, and we will be introducing more Python features as we need them throughout the semester.
 I will note specific chapters and sections relevant to videos in their _Resources_ subsections.

 ## {{mvideo}} Data Types and Control Flow